eic/BeastMagneticField/README.md

 direction and up to a radius of 2.5 m (however only the area up to 137 cm in radius is considered to be the "inner bore").

-  The installation and usage hints follow.
+  The repository contains the ASCII file with the field map and the C++ class to handle it.

 Compiling
 ---------